oauthlib/oauthlib/docs/oauth2/grants/grants.rst

 degree of trust between the resource owner and the client, and when other authorization grant types are not available.
 This is also often used for legacy applications to incrementally transition to OAuth 2.

+The device code grant(officially referred to as 'urn:ietf:params:oauth:grant-type:device_code') is used when trying to authenticate device with limited or no input capabilities by getting the user to approve the login on an external device (like a mobile phone or laptop) in their possession that they're already logged into.
+Unlike the previously mentioned grants it is an extension grant, which is a type of grant to address specific authorization scenarios.
+:doc:`Device code grant </oauth2/grants/device_code>`

 The main purpose of the grant types is to authorize access to protected resources in various ways with different security credentials.